ENERZAi/NadyaDocs/NadyaDocs/topics/Executable/ndc-Command-Line.md

 - `-march=<arch(+feature1+feature2...)?>` :

-  Specify explicitly arm instruction sets version and several features. `opusc` can handle architectures and features below.
-If `-march` were not matched to `-mcpu`, `opusc` will generate a error.
+  Specify explicitly arm instruction sets version and several features. `ndc` can handle architectures and features below.
+If `-march` were not matched to `-mcpu`, `ndc` will generate a error.

     - **armv4t**
     - **armv5t**